Metacognition for SEND and Neurodivergent StudentsMetacognition for SEND and Neurodivergent Students - educational concept illustration

 Principles of neurodiversity-affirming metacognition:

 Recognise and celebrate cognitive diversity.
 Different brains process information differently, and this diversity is valuable.
-Metacognitive instruction should help students understand and optimise their unique cognitive profiles rather than conforming to a single "ideal".
+Metacognitive instruction should help students understand and improve their unique cognitive profiles rather than conforming to a single "ideal".

 Avoid deficit framing.
-Rather than focusing solely on what neurodivergent students struggle with, identify and leverage metacognitive strengths.
+Rather than focusing solely on what neurodivergent students struggle with, identify and use metacognitive strengths.
 Many autistic individuals excel at systematic, analytical thinking.
 Many ADHD individuals show creative problem-solving.
 Many dyslexic individuals demonstrate strong visual-spatial metacognition.

 Provide genuine choice in strategy selection.
 Not all strategies work for all students.
 Allow neurodivergent learners to experiment with different metacognitive approaches and select what works for their individual cognitive profile.